KosmonautX/OrbisTertius/.github/ISSUE_TEMPLATE/operation-mapper.md

 Emphasis on approaching timeless solutions for well-defined problem space through distillation by decanting that which is un-needed and abstracting that which is essential to approaching the problem space.

-Add any reflections and internal links to future potential and blindsides.
+Add any reflections and internal links to future potential to uncover or blindsides.

 ```
-INPUT UR ANSWER HERE

 ```